Silly Thing: Steve Jones single version

 In the second week of March 1979, Jones and Cook went into Wessex Studios in London with engineer Bill Price and recorded a new version of the song.
 On this version, bass guitar was played by Andy Allen of the Lightning Raiders, who later in the year formed The Professionals with Cook and Jones.

 This version of "Silly Thing" was used for the single in the UK, Australia, West Germany and Portugal.
 It appeared on the 1992 Sex Pistols compilation Kiss This.

 "Who Killed Bambi?"
 (B-side)

 The song "Who Killed Bambi?" was written and sung by Edward Tudor-Pole, with Vivienne Westwood contributing to the lyrics.

 The song was recorded with a 45 piece orchestra, arranged and conducted by Andrew Jackman, in a large studio in Wembley in summer 1978.
 Tudor-Pole's vocals were added later at the same studio.

 The subsequent movie sequence of Tudor-Pole performing the song was filmed in one day with actress Irene Handl at Rainbow Theatre in London.

+The 2025 Netflix series Zero Day features the song frequently as an auditory hallucination experienced by Robert de Niro’s character George Mullen.
+Mullen, who is suffering from delusions, also writes the song’s title repeatedly in his notebook (or perceives he has done so).